Our Curriculum

 At St John’s Catholic Infant School, we pride ourselves in offering children a creative and exciting curriculum, which is rich, broad and balanced, reflecting the distinctly Catholic nature of the school, and promoting our Mission Statement, School Values and Aims.
 During their time with us, we aim to foster a love of learning, a natural curiosity and a thirst for knowledge.
 The curriculum we provide meets fully the statutory requirements of the National Curriculum in England for KS1 and the EYFS curriculum in Foundation Stage and also the requirement to teach Religious Education as directed by Shrewsbury Diocese as a Voluntary Aided Catholic Infant School.

-Our children will know more, can remember more and apply more
+Our children will know more, remember more and apply more

 In the daily living out of our Catholic faith, we aim to ensure that religious education and spiritual development will permeate every aspect of the curriculum so that it is explicit and implicit within the taught curriculum.
 Rooted in prayer and lived out in the daily life of the school, the children are supported, through the curriculum, to grow in faith and deepen their relationships with God and each other.